-ANOVA & MANOVA: Simple, univariate measures will be tested using an Analysis of Variance (ANOVA), and multivariate measures of community structure will be tested using the Multiple Analysis of Variance (MANOVA).
-Both ANOVA and MANOVA test the same null hypothesis using similar methods.
+ANOVA: Simple, univariate measures will be tested using an Analysis of Variance (ANOVA).
 The method is essentially a comparison of the variability within a site to the variability between sites.
 If the ratio of these two variances (that is, the between-group-variance over the within-group-variance) is large enough, then any differences observed are due to true differences that exist between the groups and not just to random variation.
-ANOVA and MANOVA tests are based on several assumptions related to the underlying distribution of the data being analysed (ie normality, homogeneity of variances).
-If the data deviate significantly from these assumptions, then these tests are considered to be inappropriate.
-If this situation arises, alternative procedures (ie parametric tests with rank transformed data or nonparametric analogues such as Kruskal Wallis) which address similar hypotheses but do not require such stringent assumptions will be adopted.
+ANOVA test is based on several assumptions related to the underlying distribution of the data being analysed (i.e. normality, homogeneity of variances).
+If the data deviate significantly from these assumptions, then the test is considered to be inappropriate.
+If this situation arises, alternative procedures (e.g. parametric tests with rank transformed data or non-parametric analogues such as Kruskal Wallis) which address similar hypotheses but do not require such stringent assumptions will be adopted.
 Observed differences between the sites and/or areas will be tested using multiple comparison procedures such as the Student Newman Keuls (SNK) or Tukey test.